April in the rhythm of TCM: Kickstart your spring energy and new beginning

 April as preparation for a new period

-In the rhythm of TCM, April is a month of renewal, cleansing, and new beginnings.
+April, in the rhythm of TCM, is a month of renewal, cleansing, and new beginnings.
 Both body and mind awaken after winter and need support so that spring energy can develop without pressure and stagnation.
-By lightening your diet in April, incorporating more movement, getting quality sleep, and working better with emotions, you will prepare for the more dynamic part of the year.
+If you lighten your diet in April, incorporate more movement, get quality sleep, and work better with emotions, you will prepare for the more dynamic part of the year

 April doesn't have to be just a month of changeable weather and spring fatigue.
 It can become a period when you restart your energy, release what no longer serves you, and create space for a new beginning.